Emancipation Pictorial: Text

 Content was written in vernacular Chinese, as classical Chinese was deemed more difficult for the average reader.
 The Emancipation Pictorial was among the earliest Chinese periodicals to use gendered pronouns to distinguish between men and women.
 Early issues used the third-person pronoun to refer to women; in the July 1921 issue, Emancipation Pictorial used the word in a cartoon by Lin Xin, which the linguist Huang Xingtao describes as likely the pronoun's first usage in an artistic work.
-Also included in the Emancipation Pictorial were works of literature, such as poems, short stories, and stage plays.
+The Emancipation Pictorial also included works of literature, such as poems, short stories, and stage plays.

 Imagery

 The Emancipation Pictorial was illustrated with photographs and cartoons, which were deemed better for attracting readers and more readily able to reach the lower and middle classes.
 The first few pages of each issue generally reproduced artworks, focusing mostly on women in modern styles enjoying leisurely lives.
 Both works of fiction and non-fiction were accompanied by illustrations.
 On average, each issue contained twenty-five illustrations – approximately one per article, (Note: The fifth issue – published in October 1920 – contained more than forty illustrations, including some by the cartoonist Ding Song Shenyang Daily, 2010-01-30.) though the illustration did not always focus on the same topic as the accompanying text.
 Cover illustrations showed women in the process of gaining liberation, with the third issue depicting a woman with unbound feet pushing through a fence-like design, while the fifth portrayed a woman breaking free of shackles.